troglobit/watchdogd/DESIGN.md

 The status can be read either from the file (status²), or by using the client API, like `watchdogctl` which returns (status¹).

-When the process supervisor/monitor (PMON) is enabled operation changes slightly.
-This is the mode where services can register with `watchdogd` to monitor their internal process loop.
-Each service registers with a period time and a name, and then promises to periodically send keepalive messages.
-As soon as the first service registers `watchdogd` elevates its own priority to ensure no priority inversion occurs for its now critical supervisory role.
-If a service fails to meet its deadline `watchdogd` records this in the (state) file, in non-volatile store, followed by a forced WDT reboot.
-When the system comes back up again `watchdogd` reads back the (state) file and stores the information in the (status) file for offline analysis and sends it to syslog.
+When the process supervisor is enabled operation changes slightly.
+In this mode services can register with `watchdogd` to supervise their internal process loop.
+Each service registers with a period time and a name, pledging to periodically send keepalive messages.
+As soon as the first service registers `watchdogd` elevates its own priority to ensure no priority inversion occurs for its now critical supervisor role.
+If a service fails to meet its deadline, `watchdogd` records this in the (state) file, in non-volatile store, followed by a forced WDT reboot.
+When the system comes back up again `watchdogd` reads back the (state) file, stores the information in the (status) file for offline analysis, and sends it to syslog.
 An NMS can query this information when needed.

 When the system starts up (1) `watchdogd` first tries to ascertain why the system is starting up.
 The below sequence diagram is used and each